DFOS CLI

 Credentials

-The CLI issues VC-JWT credentials for content access control:
+The CLI issues DFOS credentials for content access control. dfos cred is an alias for dfos credential.

 # grant read access